School Physics Notes: Investigating colour and the visible spectrum

 In the daytime you continually illuminated with white light, but every object has its own characteristic colour - very few objects are 'white'.

-If a surface reflects all the wavelengths of the visible spectrum, it will appear white.
+If a surface reflects most of the wavelengths of the visible spectrum, it will appear white.

-If a surface absorbs all visible light wavelengths it will appear black.
+If a surface absorbs most of visible light wavelengths it will appear black.

 In reality, there are few perfect surfaces or transparent materials which behave with one of these extremes, but we do 'experience' these phenomena in 'black and white' terms!